-Trees shall also be planted to minimize visual obstructions, maintain minimum sight distances, and comply with the following minimum spacing requirements, as measured from the center of the tree to the center of the object (DEM- 47.3.6):
+Trees shall also be planted to minimize visual obstructions, maintain minimum sight distances, and comply with the following minimum spacing requirements, as measured from the center of the tree to the center of the object.
+Generally trees should be planted 30 to 40 feet apart, where no overhead wires are present, or 20 to 25 feet apart where overhead wires are present (DEM-37.5.2):

-- No closer than 40 feet from the curb face at intersections and street corners within the sight distance triangle; - Not within 40 feet of a controlled intersection, or other traffic control device (this does not include "No Parking" signs); - A minimum of 10 feet from a driveway or alley; - A minimum of 15 feet from a light pole (preferably 20 feet); and, - A minimum of 10 feet from a fire hydrant. - Street trees may be planted within the sight distance triangle with the condition that the lower branches be trimmed up to 8 feet (DEM- 30.6.2).
+- No closer than 40 feet from the curb face at intersections and street corners within the sight distance triangle; - Not within 40 feet of a controlled intersection, or other traffic control device (this does not include "No Parking" signs); - A minimum of 10 feet from a driveway (Type B, C, or D); - A minimum of 12 feet from a commercial driveway (Type A); - A minimum of 16 feet from an alley; - A minimum of 16 feet for any driveway or alley entrance with an existing tree of 37 inches or greater in circumference (DEM 31.5.5); - A minimum of 15 feet from a light pole (preferably 20 feet); and, - A minimum of 10 feet from a fire hydrant. - Street trees may be planted within the sight distance triangle with the condition that the lower branches be trimmed up to 8 feet.
+Non-plant materials and perennials should be no more than 3 feet high (DEM- 37.5.2).